Hochfrequenz/go-bo4e/README.md

 - comes with builtin [validator](https://github.com/go-playground/validator) logic
 - is linted and has decent test coverage

-**This package (as of July 2021) is more of a minimal working example and does only implement BO Messlokation so far.**
+**This package (as of July 2021) is more of a minimal working example and does only implement**

+- BO Energiemenge
+- BO Messlokation
+- BO Lastgang

+so far.

 ## Installation